 How to Invest with Just $100?

-You do not need to be rich to begin.
+You do not need a large amount of money to begin.
 You need a simple plan you can actually stick to.

 ← Back to all blogs

 If all you have is $100, you are in a better position than you think.
 Most people delay investing because they believe they need thousands to start.
-The truth is the first goal is not becoming rich overnight.
+The truth is the first goal is not dramatic results overnight.
 The first goal is building the habit.

 Step 1: Do one boring check first